 A corporation borrows money to fund current operations or expand the business.
 The use of debt allows a company to earn a higher return on equity or shareholder capital.
 Mezzanine debt is a form of subordinated debt.
-Mezzanine is a fancy name, and this type of debt can provide fancy benefits for both borrowers and lenders.
+Mezzanine generally refers to debt that can be converted to equity if the borrower defaults on the loan.

 Types of Corporate Financing

 The different types of funding a corporation can access are based on the level of protection given to the provider of the money.
 Senior debt has first rights to a company's assets in the case of bankruptcy.
 Subordinated debt will be paid out of assets left after the senior debt lender has recovered its claims.
 Equity financing is share ownership, and in the event of bankruptcy, shareholders are last in line for any proceeds out of bankruptcy.
 A company can also have secured debt, which has specific assets pledged against the debt.
 In most cases, the senior debt lender has a say whether or not a company can borrow through the secured debt route.

 What Makes Mezzanine

 Mezzanine debt is subordinated debt with some forms of equity enhancement attached.
 Regular subordinated debt just requires the borrowing company to pay interest and principal.
 With mezzanine debt, the lender has a piece of the action in the company's business.
 The equity kicker in a mezzanine loan can be in the form of attached stock warrants or bonus payments to the lender based on the valuation of the company.
 Warrants are used with publicly traded companies and other forms of equity participation will be attached to the mezzanine debt of closely held corporations.